Norman K. Risjord

-Norman K. Risjord (November 25, 1931 – January 1, 2019) was an American professor, historian and author of early American history and the early history of the northern Midwest states.
+Norman K. Risjord (November 25, 1931 – January 31, 2019) was an American professor, historian and author of early American history and the early history of the northern Midwest states.
 Risjord was a teacher at the University of Wisconsin for more than 30 years.
 Most of his research and writing was devoted to early American history involving the birth and development of political parties that emerged after the American Revolution to which he committed six separate volumes.
 His works also include Thomas Jefferson, Jeffersonian political thought, its influence in government, and the political parties before and during War of 1812.
 He has also written extensively on these topics in various historical journals.
 Several of Risjord's works are widely considered as the standard authority on the early American history of the U.S. party system.
 Risjord was twice awarded the Fulbright Lectureship, an international award given to distinguished professors.

 Early life and education

-Risjord was born in Manitowoc, Wisconsin on November 25, 1931, and was raised in Kansas City.
+Risjord was born in Manitowoc, Wisconsin on November 25, 1931, and was raised in Kansas City, Missouri.
 In Virginia he attended the College of William and Mary from 1949 to 1953, where he was elected to the Phi Beta Kappa society in his junior year.
 He was also a three-year letterman on the university's swimming team.
 Risjord served in the Counterintelligence Corps in Berlin, 1954 to 1956.
 Thereafter he resumed his education at the University of Virginia where he earned his History Ph.D. in 1960.
 He then pursued a career as an author, lecturer, a host on Wisconsin NPR educational radio, and popular educator.
 His first scholarly focus produced many works in the early history of American government.